precice/dumux-adapter/doc/user/docs/installation.md

     To use the adapter in a separate DUNE module, we recommend building the adapter as a shared library.
 To do so, use the CMake option `-DBUILD_SHARED_LIBS=ON` to build the adapter and upstream modules.
 The DuMux install script uses `dumux/cmake.opts`, which already sets this option.
     Note that to change this setting it may be required to clear the CMake caches in `build-cmake/CMakeCache.txt`.

-    For more ways do manipulate/adapt the build and configuration step, please consult the `dunecontrol` documentation.
+    For more ways to manipulate/adapt the build and configuration step, please consult the `dunecontrol` documentation.

 5. Optional, but recommended: Build all tests to verify the installation.
 For this navigate in the `build-cmake/` directory and build the `build_tests` target.